 These southern Potawatomi were rounded up, some forcefully removed, to Indian Territory where they are now known as the Prairie Band Potawatomi of Kansas and Citizens Band Potawatomi in Oklahoma.
 Those in southern Wisconsin fled north, settling around what is now Forest County, WI and became known as the Forest County Potawatomi of Crandon, WI.
 Part of them moved on into the Upper Peninsula and are now known as the Hannahville Potawatomi.
-Some of the Potawatomi who escaped removal, hid out on Walpole Island, ON with their brethren and on other Canadian First Nation Anishnabek Reserves; some returned and became known as the Nottawaseppi Huron Band Potawatomi.
-The band was to become known as the Pokagon Band of Potawatomi, under Chief Leopold Pokagon (numbering 280) in 1835 and through his skillful negotiations were able to allude removal.
+Some of the Potawatomi who escaped removal, hid out on Walpole Island, ON with their brethren and on other Canadian First Nation Anishnabek Reserves; some returned and became known as the Nottawaseppi Huron Band Potawatomi (numbering 280 in 1835).
+The band was to become known as the Pokagon Band of Potawatomi, under Chief Leopold Pokagon and, through his skillful negotiations, were able to elude removal.

-Today, all of these 6 Potawatomi Tribes and the Gun Lake Pottawatomi, along with their Canadian kinfolk, meet collectively from time to time for cultural, language and spiritual sharing and the like.
+Today, all of these six Potawatomi Tribes and the Gun Lake Potawatomi, along with their Canadian kinfolk, meet collectively from time to time for cultural, language and spiritual sharing, and the like.

 During the 1880s, the Hannahville Potawatomi primarily subsisted by small scale farming and seasonal work in the woods as part of the area’s thriving lumbering industry.
 By the early 1900s the forestry activities had dwindled and the community farmlands, always marginal at best, were worn out.
 As such, the Hannahville Potawatomi survived any way they could and sought employment wherever possible.
 They continued to be basically ignored by the federal and state governments and had to turn inward for strength and survival purposes.
 In essence, health services were all but nonexistent and abject poverty was the norm.

-Again, their reservation was established in 1913 and they were accorded federal recognition in 1937 under the terms of the 1934 Indian Reorganization Act, which set up tribal governments as we know them today, with tribal constitutions, by-laws, corporate charters and elected governing bodies.
-Hannahville has a 12 member elected tribal council, and at one time, held elections every May and maintained an enrolled requirement of ½ or more degree of Indian blood.
-It eventually changed over the years, via tribal constitutional ordinances, and now elections are every two years and membership is ¼ or more Hannahville Potawatomi bloodline.
-Such a stringent requirement and practice, however, accounts for the small tribal population at the present time.
+Again, their reservation was established in 1913 and they were accorded federal recognition in 1937 under the terms of the 1934 Indian Reorganization Act, which set up tribal governments, as we know them today, with tribal constitutions, by-laws, corporate charters and elected governing bodies.
+Hannahville has a 12 member elected tribal council, and, at one time, held elections every May and maintained an enrolled requirement of half or more degree of Indian blood.
+It eventually changed over the years, via tribal constitutional ordinances, and now elections are every two years and membership is a quarter or more Hannahville Potawatomi bloodline.
+Such a stringent requirement and practice, however, accounts for the small tribal population, at the present time.

-They struggled through the 20s, 30s, 40s and 50s like the rest of Michigan Anishnabek country, with little hope or help for their peoples.
-Incidents of tuberculosis was high at Hannahville during the 40s & 50s, as well as short life expectancy, high rates of diabetes, alcoholism and inadequate educational and employment opportunities.
+They struggled through the 20s, 30s, 40s and 50s, like the rest of Michigan Anishnabek country, with little hope or help for their peoples.
+Incidents of tuberculosis were high at Hannahville during the 40s & 50s, as well a short life expectancy, high rates of diabetes, alcoholism and inadequate educational and employment opportunities.
 The Tribal infrastructure could only barely be developed during these hard times.